-A buffer zone consists of an undisturbed area or strip of natural vegetation or an established suitable planting adjacent to a disturbed area that reduces erosion and runoff.
+A buffer zone consists of an undisturbed area or strip of natural vegetation adjacent to a disturbed area that reduces erosion and runoff.
+This zone should not be confused with the "Natural Buffer Zone" requirement found in the ODEQ 1200-C permit.
+The buffer zone should not be used as a sediment control measure.

-- Filters Sediment.
+- Filters sediment.

 - Promotes infiltration.

 - Provides habitat.

 - Reduces velocity and quantity of runoff, dissipates energy.

 - Provides visual screening.

 - Can be used to stabilize stream banks.

 - Low maintenance.

-- Requires keeping all construction equipment, debris and soils out of the natural areas. - Extensive buffers can cover large areas of land that are not available for project development.
+- Requires keeping all construction equipment, debris and soils out of the buffer zone. - Extensive buffer zones can cover large areas of land that are not available for project development.

-- Preserve natural vegetation in clumps, blocks or strips. - Preserve natural vegetation on unstable, steep slopes. - Clearly establish construction limits with orange construction safety fence and signs spaced 100 feet apart. - Vegetative buffer zones for streams, lakes or other waterways should meet current regulatory standards for wide.
+- Preserve natural vegetation in clumps, blocks or strips. - Preserve natural vegetation on unstable, steep slopes. - Clearly establish construction limits with orange construction safety fence and signs spaced 100 feet apart.
+Perimeter sediment control should also be used to ensure protection of buffer zone. - Vegetative buffer zones for streams, lakes or other waterways should meet current regulatory standards for required buffer width.
+Check with local jurisdiction for specific buffer zone requirements. - The most common problem with this BMP is non-observance of clearing limits and clearing of the entire site prior to construction.
+If possible, work with the contractor to establish a phased clearing and grading schedule at the beginning of the project.

-• Inspect flagging and fencing frequently and repair as needed.
+Inspect flagging and fencing frequently and repair as needed.